LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-27-inverse-transform-sampling.md

 ## The Math

-So the question is, how is it that I can transform samples of the uniform distribution, into samples of any probability distribution where I can figure out the cumulative disitribution function?
+So the question is, how is it that I can transform samples of the uniform distribution, into samples of any probability distribution with an analytic cumulative disitribution function?

 As a test case, let's say we want samples from the exponential distribution,